-- You don’t need a writing mentor (though it does help).
+- You don’t need a writing mentor or coach (though it does help).

 - You don’t need to read thousands of good books.

-You only need one thing: You need a system for finishing your book.
+You only need one thing: a system for finishing your book.

 Don’t worry about being perfect.
 Just focus on your book, and your writing will get better and better over time.

 As with anything we learn, writing is a skill.
 It requires practice to hone over time.
 So let go of the idea that you’re not good enough.